DbMaintain/docs/content/docs/_index.md

 </updateDatabase>
 ```

-For an overview of all ant tasks with all their attributes, refer to the {{{ant-tasks.html}ant tasks}} page.
+For an overview of all ant tasks with all their attributes, refer to the [ant-tasks](./ant-tasks) page.

 ### From Java code}
 To launch DbMaintain operations from Java code, first create an instance of `org.dbmaintain.MainFactory> and then use that factory to create the DbMaintain, ConstraintsDisabler, etc instances.